ramadiaz/xanny-go/README.md

    make run
    ```

-   This will start the server, and the API will be accessible at `http://localhost:8080` by default.
+   This will start the server, and the API will be accessible at `http://localhost:<PORT>`.

 ### Optional: Building the Application